Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Bheur Hag (MPMM).md

 aliases: ["Bheur Hag"]
 ---
 # Bheur Hag
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-62, Volo's Guide to Monsters p.
-160*
+62*

 Bheur hags live in wintry lands, favoring snowy mountains.
 These hags become more active during winter, using their ice and weather magic to make life miserable for nearby settlements.